python-elective-kea/spring2021/docs/_sources/ses7.rst.txt

 `Solution <exercises/solution/05_encapsulation/solutions.rst>`_

 Create a Car class.
 When instanciated the object should be able to take 4 attributes (Make, Model, bhp, mph).
 They all 4 should be properties.
+(Even though this is not nessary here, you should create properties in order just to try it out).